marinegor/marinegor.dev/content/pages/cv.md

 I have formal education in applied mathematics and physics (BSc + MSc), one year of full-time extracurricular education in computer science, PhD in biophysics and structural biology, and 8 years of computational lab experience.

-I enjoy writing code, and want to write code that gets to run many times, and hence should be written wisely.
-I know a lot about (computational) biology, mostly on molecular level.
-And I can communicate with people.
+I enjoy writing code and building complex systems, and want to do that for the things that get to run many times, and hence should be designed and written wisely.
+I know a lot about (computational) biology, mostly on molecular level (structural biology, protein biochemistry).
+And I can communicate with people, including mentoring or leading small teams, at least that's what I have had experience with so far.

 ## Socials